helensz98/Interactive-Lab-Hub/Lab 5/README.md

 Now that you have experimented with one or more of these sense-making systems **characterize their behavior**.
 During the lecture, we mentioned questions to help characterize a material:
 * What can you use X for?
+    * Users can use it to check what masks they can buy to protect them from covid-19.
 * What is a good environment for X?
+    * Somewhere with good lighting and a clean background.
 * What is a bad environment for X?
+    * Somewhere dark with a messy background.
 * When will X break?
+    * When I stamp or the camera/pi or when it misclassifies other objects as masks.
 * When it breaks how will X break?
+    * It will not be able to tell whether the item presented is a mask or not.
 * What are other properties/behaviors of X?
+    * It's free.
+I won't dare to charge for it.
+    * It has limitless potential for identifying masks as the diversity increases in the training set.
 * How does X feel?
+    * Most of the time, it feels like a confident elementary school student answering questions without hesitation, but she can get confused too and we need to be patient.
+Please don't criticize her if she does not do her job once or twice.
+Give her another try.

 **Include a short video demonstrating the answers to these questions.**